Física o Química

-Física o Química is a Spanish drama television series produced by Ida y Vuelta Producciones for Antena 3 that was originally broadcast from 4 February 2008 to 13 June 2011.
+Física o Química (English: "Physics or Chemistry") is a Spanish drama television series produced by Ida y Vuelta Producciones for Antena 3 that was originally broadcast from 4 February 2008 to 13 June 2011.
 In this series they talked about topics such as: drug abuse, suicide, racism, domestic violence, rape, sex, virginity, pregnancy, homosexuality, anorexia nervosa, bulimia nervosa, cheating, forced marriage, same-sex marriage, adoption, cancer, lack of self-confidence, death, homophobia, xenophobia, prostitution, unprotected sex and forbidden love.

 A reunion miniseries titled Física o Química: El reencuentro premiered on 27 December 2020 on Atresplayer Premium.
+A Russian adaptation of part of the series, with 20 episodes, was aired in 2011.

 Synopsis

 A group of novice teachers begin to teach at an institute, the Zurbarán.
 Students seek their place in the world.
 Who said that teaching was easy?
 The series revolves around the world of teaching.
 The novelty is given by the point of view: the viewer sees through the eyes of some novice teachers, young individuals, newcomers to a secondary school and their fears, doubts and fears before their new work as educators.
 The arrival of these teachers will reveal to us a whole universe of conflicts, loves, heartbreaks, illusions and hopes of a group of boys and girls and the people around them.